-- 9.2.2.15.
-In areas designated on Schedule 13 as Natural Areas, the following policies shall apply: - Natural Areas are subject to the policies applicable to Core Features in the Natural Heritage Network in Section 3.2 of this Plan
+- 9.2.2.14.9.2.2.16.
+In areas designated on Schedule 13 as Natural Areas, the following policies shall apply:

+- a.
+Natural Areas are subject to the policies applicable to Core Features in the Natural Heritage Network in Section 3.2 of this Plan.

+- a.b.
+Enhancement Areas, Built-up Valley Lands and other lands in the Greenbelt Plan and

+Oak Ridges Moraine Conservation Plan connect and support Natural Areas, such that the policies regarding these lands in Section 3.2 and policy 9.1.1.8 shall be considered, where relevant, for new development and/or site alteration adjacent to Natural Areas.

-- b.
-Notwithstanding policy 9.2.2.15.a., Natural Areas owned and or managed by the Toronto and Region Conservation Authority or another public agency may, at their discretion, include the following additional land uses related to ecological and environmental education, conservation, protection and enhancement:
+- Notwithstanding policy 9.2.2.16.a, Natural Areas, located within the Urban Area defined on Schedule 1A, owned and or managed by the Toronto and Region Conservation Authority or another public agency may, at their discretion, include the following additional land uses related to ecological and environmental education, conservation, protection and enhancement:

 - i. interpretive centres;

 - ii. agriculture;

 - iii. farmers market;

 - iv. animal husbandry;

 - v. wildlife refuge;

 - vi. renewable energy generation;

-- vii. sustainable building demonstration; and,
+- vii. sustainable building demonstration; and

-- viii. uses ancillary to the above.
+- viii. uses ancillary to the above; and